raihanhakim559-beep/kimi-store/.serena/memories/alignment-status.md

 2025-11-17 – Docs alignment check confirms Checkout & Stripe flow, Admin CRUD/Search suite, and Storefront polish (localized About/FAQ, SEO metadata, navigation chips) all meet the project brief.
+2025-11-17 – Verified storefront search, catalog filtering, PDP detail depth, and concierge contact form against the brief; all modules now satisfy the required behaviors.
+2025-11-17 – Completed end-to-end doc audit: every storefront + admin route in the sitemap is implemented with matching UX/data flows; remaining follow-ups are wiring the contact action to CRM/queue and expanding NextAuth beyond the GitHub provider.